twinklebob/jekyll-ttskch-theme/_drafts/evernote-as-journal.md

 ## Templates

 I have a notebook called **"_Today Template"** (note the underscore so that the folder is listed first) which has a template for **Events**, **Tasks** and **Notes**.
-The templates are pretty simple, just blank with a bulletpoint or checkbox ready to start a list, but they also have tags already applied to them (in my case: Journal, Bullet Journal, eBuJo).
+The templates are pretty simple, just blank with a bullet point or checkbox ready to start a list, but they also have tags already applied to them (in my case: Journal, Bullet Journal, eBuJo).
 At the start of each day I can copy these Notes to the **Today** notebook - although in practice I tend to duplicate the **Tasks** note to carry uncompleted tasks to the next day.

 I also experimented with a prompter note, one with questions for me to answer each day, but I rarely stuck to this.
 This could work for you, though.
 I adapted the questions from a journalling blog a long time ago when I was trying paper-based journalling.
 Unfortunately I can't remember where I found them, so I can properly attribute them.
 The questions are:

 1. What did I get done today?
 1. What worked?
-2. What didn't?
+1. What didn't?
-3. What did I learn?
+1. What did I learn?

 ## Monthly Journal Archive

-At the beginning of each day I merge all of the previous days notes (after duplicating the task list)
+At the beginning of each day I merge all of the previous days notes (after duplicating the task list) and set the title with the date and day plus some highlights from the day, for instance:

+> 12M - Dinner with Fred

+And I move the Note to a notebook for the current month.
+These are named so that they show in order, e.g. **7 (July) 2017** or **8 (August) 2017**.
+All of these notebooks are part of a stack - currently that notebook stack is called **eBuJo** but I think I'll have a stack per year, to make it easy to navigate through them.

+As the notes are added to the archive in date order, they show in order when you look at the notebook, so long as you don't make an edit to a note out of order.

+That's it for now, if I get any questions or if I learn anything new I'll write another post.

 Photo via [VisualHunt](https://visualhunt.com/re/ec80d2)